 Another application for palm oil is to replace ingredients.

 Palm oil can be a substitute while still maintaining the integrity of the product — providing stability, mouthfeel, texture, etc.

-Manufacturers use palm oil in caramel, butterscotch and many candies, in baking chips, dairy-free and low fat cheese, ice cream, creamer, condensed and evaporated milk, and more.
+Manufacturers use palm oil in caramel, butterscotch and many candies, in baking chips, dairy-free and low fat cheese, ice cream and frozen desserts, creamer, condensed and evaporated milk, and more.

 Many gluten free and vegan foods such as crackers, butter, and cheese will use palm oil as replacements.

 A candy or product labeled “chocolate flavored” typically contains palm oil as a less expensive substitute for cocoa butter.